{{ result.summaryTitle }}

 FAQ:

-What belongs in boundary checks?
+What should go into boundary checks?

 Glossary: